Brazil Safely: Travel More and Better

 LGBTQ+ Safety:

 Brazil is a welcoming destination, but hate crimes still occur.
 We officially have several “gay-friendly” cities.
 Examples include São Paulo, Recife, and Florianópolis.
-However, the number of crimes based on sex and gender has been steadily increasing.
-There are several statistics that show that Brazil is the deadliest country in the world for trans people.

 Travel insurance: